1. How many participants will be selected to participate in this year’s program?

 Field Stations programming focuses on building integrated knowledge across disciplines and is targeted towards early career professionals or those at a high academic level.

-The fee is requested to hold the participants’ place in the program, to avoid last minute cancellations, and to insure the participants’ commitment.
-We understand that this is a very unstable time and last minute changes may occur, so we ask participants to examine all materials, consider their own comfort level, as well as their ability to participate in 13 days of in-the-field research which involves extensive travel, and the toll that long bus journeys, moderate-level fitness travel excursions, their ability to adjust to new locations, new people, new places, and new ways of being might entail emotionally before committing to participate in the program.
+We understand that this is a very unstable time and last minute changes may occur, so we ask participants to examine all materials, consider their own comfort level, as well as their ability to participate in 13 days of in-the-field research which involves travel, bus journeys, hikes and excursions such as hikes, kayaking, and glacial walks, meeting and sharing accommodation with new people.
+We ask participants to consider if they are emotionally comfortable with this before committing to participate in the program.

 6. What is the impact you hope participants gain from this experience?